TRSlimShaney/SlimFramework/README.md

 The fifth major component is a logger.
 It's pretty basic, but it works.

 The sixth major component is a wrapper for the CUPS printing system CLI.
-It gives a object-oriented interface to most of CUPS' features, allowing printing of files specified by name or files already loaded as byte arrays.
+It gives an object-oriented interface to most of CUPS' features, allowing printing of files specified by name or files already loaded as byte arrays.